 Certainly, Hideaway was the first time since Watchers (1988) that a film adaptation of one of Dean R. Koontz’s books – in this case his 1992 best-seller – obtained a full theatrical as opposed to video release.
 However, the finished film hardly warrants it.
 Brett Leonard’s weakness is cliched storytelling.
-The film’s theme of the person who develops a psychic link with a killer has been done to death in other films – Eyes of Laura Mars (1978), Fear (1990) and In Dreams (1999), and become the stuff of routine tv movies such as Visions (1972), The Eyes of Charles Sand (1972) and Baffled (1973).
+The film’s theme of the person who develops a psychic link with a killer has been done to death in other films – Eyes of Laura Mars (1978), Fear (1990) and In Dreams (1999), and become the stuff of routine tv movies such as Baffled!
+(1972) and Visions (1972), The Eyes of Charles Sand (1972).
+(For a more detailed overview see Films About Clairvoyance and Precognition).
 Brett Leonard – despite having a script from Andrew Kevin Walker who next wrote the great Se7en (1995) – has nothing new to say about the overly familiar subject.

 Jeff Goldblum gives it his best, although in truth he has been given a bland role that could have been filled by anybody.
 Certainly, the one area that Brett Leonard expectedly excels is with the computer animation and the sequences with Jeff Goldblum going out of the body and travelling to Heaven and Hell are impressive.
 Unfortunately, as with the rest of the film, it is technical flourish far in excess of the substance of the story.

-Following Virtuosity, Brett Leonard vanished from cinema screens for a decade, making IMAX shorts, before returning with the Marvel Comics adaptation Man-Thing (2005), the excellent psycho film Feed (2005) about obesity fetishism and Highlander: The Source (2007).
+Brett Leonard first appeared as director of the mad scientist/zombie film The Dead Pit (1989).
+Following Virtuosity, Leonard vanished from cinema screens for a decade, making IMAX shorts, before returning with the Marvel Comics adaptation Man-Thing (2005), the excellent psycho film Feed (2005) about obesity fetishism and Highlander: The Source (2007).

 Other Dean R. Koontz adaptations are:– Demon Seed (1977), Watchers (1988), The Face of Fear (1990), Whispers (1990), Servants of Twilight (1991), Phantoms (1998), Intensity (tv mini-series, 1997), Mr. Murder (tv mini-series, 1998), Sole Survivor (tv mini-series, 2000), Black River (tv movie, 2001), Frankenstein (mini-series, 2004) and Odd Thomas (2013).